 - Do some deep breathing and focus your mind on something, anything else (this is especially useful when you have followed the above tip but your appointment has been delayed!).

 - Go in and pretend you don’t care.
 Pretend you are someone who is totally chill with the whole situation and refuse to think otherwise.
 That’s what I did and the nurse told me that it was “great how relaxed I was as most people are anxious”.
 Oh the irony.
 Time to rethink a career in acting?

 Other tips: Tell the nurse that you’re anxious.
 My friend did this and they had a nice chat about a hen do she was going on that weekend and it took her mind right off the whole “this stranger is staring at my cervix” thing.
 Or take a friend with you for moral support.

 If you have had a negative smear test experience in the past and cannot face trying again, you can buy home testing kits.
-We recommend going to the nurse for peace of mind that they have done it properly and given you an accurate result, but if that’s not an option for you, ask a medical professional to recommend a DIY kit.
+We recommend going to the nurse for peace of mind that they have done it properly and give you an accurate result.
+But if that’s not an option for you, ask a medical professional to recommend a DIY kit.

 I’m embarrassed about showing my vagina to somebody I don’t know